 THAT'S IT, YOU'RE DONE!

-Wait at least 36 hours before using your countertop, and longer before placing heavy objects on countertop.
+Wait at least 36 hours before using your countertop, and longer before placing heavy objects on top.
+Like concrete, your countertop will take 30 days to completely cure and reach full hardness.